skytable/docs/docs/ssl.md

 This is outside the scope of this document, but you can read [this guide on Stackoverflow](https://stackoverflow.com/a/10176685) to get a brief idea of creating one.

-### Step 2: Add this to your configuration and launch
+### Step 2: Add it to your configuration and launch

 #### With config files
 Add the following block: